rafa-ga/auto-update-plex/README.md

 Simple script to add in crontab.
 It is intended for Debian-based systems, but can be easily adapted to other distros.
-The repository consists of 3 files:
+The repository consists of 2 files:

 - Automation script.
-- Text file with the Plex version of your server.
 - Log file (automatically created with the first entry).

 I'm not a developer, please don't blame me haha.